top of page

 Our solution: evaluoi.ai

-Dialogue-based goal setting.
-AI-assisted instrument building.
-Automatic statistical analysis: polychoric correlations, IRT analysis, reliability checks, when the data allows.
-And finally, a clear report that tells you what actually happened.
+Dialogue-based goal setting that starts from the phenomenon, not from questions.
+AI-assisted instrument building that respects construct validity.
+Automatic statistical analysis: polychoric correlations, IRT analysis, reliability checks – when the data allows.
+Uncertainty quantified and communicated in ways that actually help decision-making.
+And finally, a clear report that tells you what actually happened – and how confident you can be about it.

 HR and L&D professionals who want to speak the language of leadership.
-Those who want to bring numbers to the table and shift HR from cost center to strategic partner.
+Those who want to bring numbers to the table and shift HR from cost centre to strategic partner.

-Researchers and psychologists who value methodological rigor but do not want to spend months building every instrument from scratch.
+Researchers and psychologists who value methodological rigour but do not want to spend months building every instrument from scratch.

 And anyone who believes that making the invisible visible is possible, and necessary.